 Communication Science is a field in which research methods are used to construct scientifically testable theories about how non-verbal and verbal communications are created, transmitted and received.
 Researchers concentrate on ways messages shape and change behavior in regards to attitude change, social change and politics.
 Global communication is also an important aspect of this field. — Learn.org

 Communication Technology, also known as information technology, refers to all equipment and programs that are used to process and communicate information.
 Professionals in the field specialize in the development, installation, and service of these hardware and software systems.
 Individuals who enter this field develop an understanding in the conceptions, production, evaluation, and distribution of communication technology devices. — Learn.org

-Communication, transportation, information technology and commerce have also been inextricably intertwined since the beginning of human history, and they still remain closely related today.
+Communication, transportation, information technology and commerce have been intertwined since the beginning of human history, and they remain closely related.